gravcmspro/gravcmspro_dictionaries/dictionaries.en.md

 [m-dictionary-item name="D_HEADER_JUMBOTRON"]
-  # Keep contens together and translate them easily using dictionaries
+  # Keep content together and translate them easily using dictionaries
 [/m-dictionary-item]

 [m-dictionary-item name="D_MAIN_CONTENT"]
   |==
   ## Dictionaries, a Material plugin bonus feature

   Dictionaries are a Material plugin bonus feature useful to keep contents together, instead of having them into pages shortcodes, as weel as translating them easily.
-Dictionaries are not bound to pages, so you can add as many contents as you need into them.
+Dictionaries are not bound to pages, so you can add as much content as needed.
   ==|
   ### The dictionary file

   Dictionaries are simple markdown files that live into the **user/dictionaries** folder.
-To define a dictionary just name the dictionay file using the following scheme:
+To define a dictionary just name the dictionary file using the following scheme:

   [raw]
   ```